Nicholas027/Nicholas027/README.md

 - 🎓 I'm a web developer with QA Knowledge

-- 🌱 I’m currently learning **Fulltack MERN developer on RollingCode School** and in intensive backend learning!
+- 🌱 I’m currently learning **Fullstack MERN development on RollingCode School** and in intensive backend learning!

 - 📫 How to reach me **nicholas0810152015@gmail.com**